nikhilkalburgi/tablab-steps/steps/PrNRMXt7fXYgbHv8TPrnftf9JA0ozJI7ZWC/en/README.md

   └── properties.json
   ```

   * `en`: contains a single file called `README.md`, which is actually the technical content that provides the Step to the learner.
+This file is mandatory for each Step.
   * `es`: this folder is optional and contains a single file called `README.md`, which is actually the technical content of the `en/README.md` file but properly translated into Spanish.
   * `docker`: this folder is also optional, depending on whether the Step includes hands-on exercises.
-If so, it contains a small application encapsulated in a Docker image that will be instantiated when the Step is deployed.
-The Dockerfile is used to generate the Docker image.
+If so, it contains a small application encapsulated in a Docker image that will be instantiated when deploying a Lab that includes this Step.
+The `Dockerfile` file is used to generate the Docker image.
   * `properties.json`: contains Step metadata, describing the number of exercises included, expected completion time in minutes, and also authorship details.
 The content of this file is as follows:

     ```json